Salisbury Class Aircraft Direction Frigates (Type 61)

 The drawings for the Type 61 were approved in September 1950 and the first four vessels were ordered on June 28th 1951 and bore the names of Cathedral Cities: Salisbury, Chichester, Llandaff and Lincoln.
 Salisbury, the lead ship, was laid down on January 1st 1952 and was the first post war frigate built for the Royal Navy.
 Three further units named Exeter, Coventry and Gloucester were ordered under the 1956-1957 estimates from Fairfied Shipbuilding & Engineering Co, Vickers Armstrong and HM Dockyard Portsmouth, respectively..

 The four ships of the Salisbury Class served world wide participating in the Beira Patrol, 'Cod Wars' and as guard ships at Hong Kong and Gibraltar.
 Although Lincoln and Salisbury were fitted with Seacat in the late 1960s, in later years the class became obsolete.
 Firstly, they were too slow to keep up with the aircraft carriers and other frigates.
 Whilst the Salisbury Class could only reach 24 knots, the Leander Class could travel at 30 knots as could the aircraft carriers Eagle and Ark Royal.
 Secondly their principle weaponry of anti-aircraft guns compared unfavourably with newer frigates and destroyers entering service with more sophisticated armaments, notably guided missiles.
-Consequently after relatively short careers with the Royal Navy, two vessels were sold for scrap, one was sold for service overseas and one was used in a training role before being sunk as a target.
+Consequently after relatively short careers with the Royal Navy, two vessels were sold for scrap, one was sold for service overseas and one was used in a training role before being sunk as a target. only Llandaff surviving to be sold to Bangladesh where she still serves as a training ship.

 Displacement: 2,350 tons full load